 Continue reading Newbies Guide to Debian 7 – Part Three

 Depending on who you talk to, Microsoft may or may not port their Office productivity suite to Linux.
 Steven J. Vaughan-Nichols at ZDNet seems to be the biggest naysayer at the moment.
 You can count me in his camp.
-He’s right; at present we don’t represent a big enough potential market for the Redmond folks to entertain any thoughts of putting high dollar coders to work doing the porting work. [...]
+He’s right; at present we don’t represent a big enough potential market for the Redmond folks to entertain any thoughts of putting high dollar coders to [...]

 Continue reading FOSS’s Response to Office Rumor